-In Part 1, we discussed how your horse business can attract sponsored riders.
-In Part 2, we shared some helpful tips to assist horse riders looking for sponsorship.
-In this final Part 3, we outline the three key steps to gain sponsorship success for your upcoming horse event.
+In Part One, we discussed how your horse business can attract sponsored riders.
+In Part Two, we shared some helpful tips to assist horse riders looking for sponsorship.
+In this final Part Three, we outline the three key steps to gain sponsorship success for your upcoming horse event.

-Running a horse event can be stressful, time-consuming and costly, especially if you are working with limited resources.
+Running a horse event can be stressful, time-consuming and costly, especially if you’re working with limited resources.
 True sponsorship success comes not only in gaining event sponsors, but building mutually beneficial partnerships that continue for the long-term.

 First impressions are paramount in any business relationship and, before you approach any potential event sponsors, you should have professional sponsorship materials in place which outline the event, its audience, the sponsorship options available and the potential ROI.

-Your sponsorship pitch should be concise and value-driven – allowing time to answer questions and alleviate any objections.
-You’re beginning to set up expectations that you must be prepared to deliver on and how you communicate with your event sponsors is crucial to your success.
+Your sponsorship pitch should be concise and value-driven, allowing time to answer questions and alleviate any objections.
+You’re beginning to set up expectations you must be prepared to deliver on and how you communicate with your event sponsors is crucial to your success.

 However, it’s not enough to simply dot all i’s and cross all t’s.
 Put yourself in the shoes of your event sponsors.
 What can you do to make them feel truly valued?
-Customer service is absolutely paramount to building lasting relationships and shouldn’t be discounted when things get busy.
+Customer service is absolutely critical in building lasting relationships and shouldn’t be dropped when things get busy.

 A return on investment is not only quantitative, but also qualitative.
 In business, numbers and metrics aren’t the only important deliverable, but how did the experience make your event sponsors feel?
 And, what will you do next to sustain this partnership long into the future?